qutip/qutip/doc/guide/guide-tensor.rst

 A two-level system coupled to a cavity: The Jaynes-Cummings model
 -------------------------------------------------------------------

 The simplest possible quantum mechanical description for light-matter interaction is encapsulated in the Jaynes-Cummings model, which describes the coupling between a two-level atom and a single-mode electromagnetic field (a cavity mode).
-Denoting the energy splitting of the atom and cavity ``omega_a`` and ``omega_c``, respectively, and the atom-cavity interaction strength ``g``, the Jaynes-Cumming Hamiltonian can be constructed as:
+Denoting the energy splitting of the atom and cavity ``omega_a`` and ``omega_c``, respectively, and the atom-cavity interaction strength ``g``, the Jaynes-Cummings Hamiltonian can be constructed as:

 .. testcode:: [tensor]